 I know the idea of getting a transplant of “someone else’s poo” may sound a bit harsh.
 Before you balk at the concept, however, consider the mechanics behind why it may work as well as the impressive results so far.

 The surprising truth is that fecal transplants are not a new concept.
 They actually originated as part of traditional Chinese Medicine close to two thousand years ago.
-And recent studies focusing on how FMT can help with the overgrowth of Clostridioides difficile in particular have been impressive.
+Recent studies focusing on how FMT can help with the overgrowth of Clostridioides difficile in particular have been impressive.

 The only recourse conventional doctors have been able to offer those who suffer from Clostridioides difficile until recently has been antibiotics.
 Sadly, in the long run, this often leads to more overgrowth and, subsequently, more rounds of antibiotics.
 Clostridioides difficile is known for being able to become resistant to many forms of antibiotics.